meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 ## Parameters

-Each Landing Zone has paremeters which control its behavior.
+Each Landing Zone has parameters which control its behavior.
 The available parameters are described below.

 ### Target Organization Unit ID